janbar/CDDA-Ripper/README.md

 CDDA-Ripper
 ===========

 CDDA-Ripper is a fork of Audex 0.95, an audio grabber tool for CD-ROM drives.
 It was reworked outside of the KDE frameworks, initially required by Audex.

+Some extra features have been removed, and other added or fixed.
+The main goal is to provide an even easier-to-use tool.
+Data are fetched from MusicBrainz, and covers are downloaded from the DEEZER services.
+Alternatively, you can drag and drop the cover of your choice.

+### Ubuntu package

+You can install CDDA-Ripper on your Ubuntu desktop by the following:

+sudo add-apt-repository ppa:jlbarriere68/cddaripper
+sudo apt-get update
+sudo apt-get install cddaripper

 ### Prerequisites